mobilecoinfoundation/mcips/text/0003-encrypted-memos.md

 - RFC PR: [mobilecoinfoundation/mcips#3](https://github.com/mobilecoinfoundation/mcips/pull/3)
 - MobileCoin Epic: None

-This MCIP describes a memo which has had its size adjusted from 46 to 66 in MCIP #24.
+*Note:* This MCIP describes a memo which has had its size adjusted from 46 to 66 in MCIP #24.
 The changed byte tables are reflected there.

 # Summary
 [summary]: #summary